 2:15 PM Time off (3 x week); Minor 1 CIT Class (3 x week)

 3:45 PM MInor 2 (a fun, enjoyable activity of your choice)

 6:30 PM Dinner

 8:30 PM Snack, Free Time, phone calls (2 x week)

 How to Apply

 Teenagers interested and eligible for the CIT program, should first enroll in one of our four or eight week sessions.
 Registered campers, who are eligible, will be invited to apply to the program.
-CITs should apply online or by downloading an application using the links below.
-If you choose to complete a paper application, please mail back to Appel Farm Arts Camp, P.O.
-Box 888, Elmer, NJ 08318.
-If you have any questions, please contact Rachel Chadwin, Assistant Camp Director, at 856-358-2472 ext.
-120 or by e-mail at firstname.lastname@example.org.
+CITs can apply online or by downloading an application using the links below.
+If you choose to complete a paper application, please mail back to Appel Farm Arts Camp P.O.
+Box 888 Elmer, NJ 08318.
+If you have any questions, please contact Cara Corradetti, Assistant Camp Director, at 856-358-2472 ext.
+105 or by e-mail at firstname.lastname@example.org.
 Once your application is a reviewed a Camp Director will be in touch to discuss next steps.